www.PhillyKnits.org

 PRIVATE SCHOOLS: These schools have "in-school" programs.

-THE IMPORTANCE OF "TEACHING THE TEACHERS"!
+THE IMPORTANCE OF "TEACHING THE TEACHERS"! (or hiring vendors to teach)

 8/23/2018 email to PhillyKnits meetup members: